Get started:

 Cons:

-• When you import car to UK, you may need to make changes to it to meet local rules, such as adjusting the emissions and speedometer.
+• When you import a car to the UK, you may need to make changes to it to meet local regulations, such as adjusting the emissions and speedometer.

 • Because the model is new to the insurance company, premiums are often higher.